 Here’s a great example of how you can use the program from the Bradford Chamber of Commerce.

-Notice they give marketing space to all of their participating businesses and they’re giving away Chamber Bucks to encourage additional spending locally.
+Notice they give marketing space to all their participating businesses and they’re giving away Chamber Bucks to encourage additional spending locally.
 Plus, they add anticipation and build excitement by announcing the winners live with enough time for them to spend their “winnings” before the end of the holiday season.

 Other variations on this idea include shopping passports, bingo cards, and loyalty stamps.